This post is a travelguide with the best things to do in Yazd.

 The Amir chakmakh mosque is a beautiful structure on a large square near the old town.
-Nearby are several fun things to do in Yazd such as a zurkhaneh that is open for visitors and the water museum.
-Therefore it is well worth the gentle walk from the old town to the Amir Chakmakh square.
+Nearby are several fun things to do in Yazd such as a zurkhaneh that is open for visitors, the water museum and some of the best kebabs and sweets in the city.

 10. Eating liver or heart kabab under the Amir Chakmakh mosque

-Another reason why it is worth heading to the Amir Chakmak mosque is because it is the best place in Yazd to have kebabs.
+The Amir chakmakh square is the best place in Yazd to have a variety of different kebabs.
 My favourite is liver kebab, but here you can also find heart kebab, kidney kebab or kebab of pure sheep fat.